LoQIStar/ML-Challenge-BenA-submission/README.md

 - [Deployment Guide](#deployment-guide)

 ## 🎯 Overview
+Note:
+There are a multitude of different ways we can implement this and improve it.
+For now I’ve submitted a basic version, we can discuss how this can be improved.
+I provisioned a NVDIA GPU to run training on the dataset (runpod.io) The Quantization script can be run a macos machine (however I do not recommend as the performance is significantly slower!)

-A comprehensive implementation of Vision Transformer optimization, featuring:
+This is nn implementation of Vision Transformer optimization, featuring:
 - Model quantization with minimal accuracy loss
 - Automated hyperparameter optimization
 - TensorRT acceleration for production deployment